-Along with being a great tasting culinary oil, pumpkin seed oil is most commonly taken for preventing hair loss and prostate problems, due to its reported DHT blocking properties.
+Along with being a great tasting culinary oil, pumpkin oil is most commonly taken for preventing hair loss and prostate problems, due to its reported DHT blocking properties.
 But what are some of the other pumpkin seed health benefits and problems it may help with?

 Pumpkin Seed Oil and Skin